ghiscoding/slickgrid-universal-wiki/Home.md

   - [ ] Add Cypress E2E tests
   - [x] Add Code Coverage (codecov)
   - [x] Build and run on every PR
+- [x] Bundle Creation (vanilla bundle)
+  - [ ] Eventually add Unit Tests as a PreBundle task
 - [ ] Remove any Deprecated code
   - [ ] Create a Migration Guide
+- [ ] Add Typings for Grid & DataView objects
+- [ ] Add some bindings in the demo (e.g. pinned rows input)
+- [ ] Can we change how SlickGrid Events are called and use same signature as SlickGrid instead of CustomEvent EventData signature?